 The Stanton brothers have been working on a family farm for as long as they can remember.
-Fourth generation farmers, Dustin, now 23, and Austin, 19, started raising chickens after Dustin took on a 4-H chick-incubation project in first grade.
+Fourth generation farmers, Dustin and Austin started raising chickens after Dustin took on a 4-H chick-incubation project in first grade.
 A year later, Dustin was raising his own chickens and selling eggs from the family farm near Centralia.
 By the time Austin was in first grade, he had teamed up with his brother.

-The brothers have been selling their brown eggs—in addition to homegrown radishes and potatoes—at the Columbia Farmers Market since 2007, when Dustin was 13 and Austin was 9.
-In 2014, they saw a niche for honey-sweetened ice cream, and added it to their market offerings.
+The brothers have been selling their brown eggs—in addition to homegrown pears, radishes and potatoes—at the Columbia Farmers Market since 2007, when Dustin was 13 and Austin was 9.

 “We love being able to produce and market our products to consumers who care about where their food comes from,” Dustin said.
 “Meeting both new and loyal customers is always a joy for us.
 We have been able to watch many families grow over the years, and they have watched us mature, too.
 Our favorite thing to do is to answer customers’ questions.
 If we don’t know an answer, we can point them to a reliable source,” Dustin said.